-- Backwards incompatible changes: - Unify unsigned integer usage in the API: All occurences of unsigned int and unsigned long have been replaced with size_t. - Change JSON integer's underlying type to the widest signed integer type available, i.e. long long if it's supported, otherwise long.
-Add a typedef json_int_t that defines the type. - Change the maximum indentation depth to 31 spaces in encoder.
-This frees up bits from the flags parameter of encoding functions json_dumpf(), json_dumps() and json_dump_file().
+- Backwards incompatible changes: - Unify unsigned integer usage in the API: All occurences of unsigned int and unsigned long have been replaced with size\t. - Change JSON integer's underlying type to the widest signed integer type available, i.e. long long if it's supported, otherwise long.
+Add a typedef json\int\t that defines the type.